-Known as “The Sports Turf of the South,” bermudagrass is highly common throughout Texas as the main grass used for sports fields, lawns, parks, and golf courses.
+Known as “The Sports Turf of the South,” Bermudagrass is ubiquitous throughout Texas as the main grass used for sports fields, lawns, parks, new builds, and golf courses.
 This species of grass is found in over 100 countries around the world.

-Bermudagrass is a warm season perennial species, which means it thrives in climates with longer periods of heat and mild winters.
-Typically, if the average temperature (between night and day) drops below 50 degrees fahrenheit, the grass will brown and start to tdie.
-During the winter, bermudagrass remains dormant until the average temperature returns to being 50 degrees or higher for a few consecutive days.
-In warmer climates that don’t experience frost, bermudagrass can stay green throughout the year.
-Bermudagrass needs direct sunlight for growth and will not thrive under shaded conditions.
+Bermudagrass is a warm-season perennial species, meaning it thrives in climates with long periods of heat and milder winters.
+When the average temperature drops below 55° F, Bermudagrass will become dormant, turning a whitish-brown color as it hibernates until the spring.
+Bermudagrass will begin to green back up when ambient temperatures remain an average of 65°F or warmer for about 10+ consecutive days.
+In warmer climates that don’t experience frost, Bermudagrass can stay green throughout the year.
+Bermudagrass needs direct sunlight all day for growth & density and will not survive under shaded conditions.

-Bermudagrass is highly useful in a variety of situations. it is highly suited for preventing soil erosion, stabilizing ditch banks, and providing a resilient surface for sports and other activities.
-Bermudagrass can be found almost anywhere, but it’s most commonly used in sports fields, parks, playgrounds, golf courses, roadsides, and cemeteries.
+Bermudagrass is beneficial in a variety of situations.
+It is highly suited for preventing soil erosion, stabilizing ditch banks, and providing a resilient surface for sports and other activities.
+Bermudagrass can be found almost anywhere in Texas.
+Still, it is most commonly used in sports fields, parks, playgrounds, golf courses, roadsides, new home builds, and cemeteries.

 Bermudagrasses are drought tolerant and can survive dry conditions with relative ease.
-Water requirements increase with increasing levels of maintenance (how much traffic the grass gets), increasing temperatures, increasing wind speeds, decreasing humidity, and increasing light intensity.
-Bermudagrass doesn’t do well in poorly drained locations, so avoid waterlogging them.
+Water requirements increase with increasing maintenance levels (how much traffic the grass gets), rising temperatures, increasing wind speeds, decreasing humidity, and increasing light intensity.
+Bermudagrass doesn’t do well in poorly drained locations, so avoid waterlogging this variety.
 Mow from ¾ to 1 ½ inch.
 Depending on your lawn goals & expectations, Bermudagrass also requires more nitrogen fertilizer than some of its counterparts.